-4.40 The Hertfordshire Partnership University NHS Foundation Trust provides the majority of health and social care for people with mental ill health and learning disabilities.
-The Trust works in close partnership with the County Council and other NHS organisations to promote and support mental health in the community.

-4.41 The Trust provides:

-- Acute and Rehabilitation Services: including inpatient services and crisis teams.
+- The Hertfordshire Partnership University NHS Foundation Trust provides the majority of health and social care for people with mental ill health and learning disabilities.
+The Trust works in close partnership with the County Council and other NHS organisations to promote and support mental health in the community. - 4.38 The Trust provides: - Acute and Rehabilitation Services: including inpatient services and crisis teams.
 Acute Services provide adult inpatient services for a Crisis and Assessment Service Treatment Team (CATT) and A&E Liaison.
-A&E Liaison teams operate at A&E in the District General Hospitals, specifically Watford, Lister, and the QEII at Welwyn Garden City. - Community Services: including local teams for mental health and learning disabilities and prison 'in reach' services: The Trust has introduced Enhanced Primary Mental Health Teams which work closely with GP's and primary care staff to provide improved access and earlier mental health interventions.
+A&E Liaison teams operate at A&E in the District General Hospitals, specifically Watford, Lister, and the QEII at Welwyn Garden City.

-- Secure and Rehabilitation Services: Such as medium secure learning disability services, which includes in-patient and specialist residential services. - Specialist Services: Such as substance and alcohol abuse, mother and baby care, dementia, eating disorders, specialist learning disability services.
-Child and Adolescent Mental Health Services (CAMHS).
+- Community Services: including local teams for mental health and learning disabilities and prison 'in reach' services: The Trust has introduced Enhanced Primary Mental Health Teams which work closely with GP's and primary care staff to provide improved access and earlier mental health interventions. - Secure and Rehabilitation Services: Such as medium secure learning disability services, which includes in-patient and specialist residential services. - Specialist Services: Such as substance and alcohol abuse, mother and baby care, dementia, eating disorders, specialist learning disability services.
+Child and Adolescent Mental Health Services (CAMHS). - 4.39 The Trusts 'Leading by Design' Strategy is reviewing the way in which it delivers care and will impact on its infrastructure requirements leading to a rationalisation and modernisation of service bases.

-4.42 Infrastructure needs for secondary healthcare have been identified following liaison with the Clinical Commissioning Group.
+- 4.40 Infrastructure needs for secondary healthcare have been identified following liaison with the Clinical Commissioning Group.
 Demand for community services has been calculated based on the amount of additional floorspace required to meet growth in patient demand.
-This is derived, in turn, from an estimate of contacts per 1,000 population.

-4.43 The preferred development scenario of 7,600 homes suggests an increase in the population of the Borough over the plan period of approximately 14,500.
+This is derived, in turn, from an estimate of contacts per 1,000 population. - 4.41 The preferred development scenario of 7,600 homes suggests an increase in the population of the Borough over the plan period of approximately 14,500.
 The CCG has forecast likely future demand across its area based on an anticipated future population growth of approximately 86,000.
-The requirements have been derived by pro-rating the overall amounts.

-4.44 This is likely to create a need for additional requirement for both Community & Mental Health providers but these differences need to be discussed and agreed based on clinical assessment of how best to deliver services to patients.

-4.45 The NHS have promoted sites that they own within Stevenage town centre for potential future redevelopment as part of the local plan process.
+The requirements have been derived by pro-rating the overall amounts. - 4.42 Based on the ratios employed by the CCG in forecasting future requirements across their whole geographical area, this translates to a future requirement for around 240m2 of additional floorspace for community services. - 4.43 A similar approach to mental health facilities yields a similar requirement of 235m2 additional floorspace. - 4.44 The NHS have promoted sites that they own within Stevenage town centre for potential future redevelopment as part of the local plan process.
 Any existing provision would either need to be replaced on a 1:1 basis, or satisfactory evidence provided that a lower level of replacement provision would be appropriate.
 Options for the reconfiguration of healthcare space within the town centre are currently being explored.

-4.46 Provision is currently made from a range of premises across the County.
+- 4.45 Provision is currently made from a range of premises across the County.
 The CCG have provided building costs for the range of different services that will be required.
 These are set out in more detail in the delivery schedules appended to this report.
-The total costs identified for the levels of provision above are:
+The total costs identified for the levels of provision above are: - Community provision: £2.07m over the plan period